prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 - Interactive scatter plots comparing protein vs PTM-feature changes
 - Volcano plots highlighting differential PTM-feature usage

-The report includes a data tables which allows to search for a specific protein and phosphorylations feature and to highlight it in the scatter and volcano plots.
+The report includes data tables that allow searching for a specific protein and phosphorylation feature and highlighting it in the scatter and volcano plots.
 See **Supplementary Material Sections B.9-B.11** for complete report generation workflow and output descriptions.

 ### 3.5.3.2 Exporting Results to Excel

 The integrated analysis results are exported to an Excel file for further analysis and sharing.
 The Excel file contains multiple worksheets:

 - **combinedSiteProteinData**: Contains the merged PTM and protein-level data used for the integrated analysis
-- **combinedStats**: Contains the differential PTM-feature usage statistics including fold changes, p-values, and FDR estimates for each phosphorylation site
+- **combinedStats**: Contains the differential PTM-feature usage statistics, including fold changes, p-values, and FDR estimates for each phosphorylation site

 This Excel format facilitates downstream analysis, data sharing with collaborators, and integration with other bioinformatics tools.
 The file is automatically saved with a timestamped filename in the results directory.